hacstac/Notes/_posts/2020-09-15-MicroK8s-Installation-Guide.md

 node1    Ready    <none>   2m49s   v1.19.0-34+09a4aa08bb9e93
 ```

-#### F. Deploy Some Fun
+#### E. Deploy Some Fun

-##### F1.
+##### E1.
 Install Portainer

-Portainer is a lightweight management UI that allows you to easily manage your different Docker environments.
-Portainer provides an easy and simple solution for managing Docker containers and Swarm services through a web interface.
-Portainer supports a wide range of features for managing the Docker containers, such as managing the creation and deletion of Swarm services, user authentication, authorizations, connecting, executing commands in the console of running containers, and viewing containers’ logs.
+Portainer is a lightweight management UI that allows you to manage your different Docker environments easily.
+Portainer provides an easy and straightforward solution for managing Docker containers and Swarm services through a web interface.
+Portainer supports a wide range of features for managing the Docker containers, such as controlling the creation and deletion of Swarm services, user authentication, authorizations, connecting, executing commands in the console of running containers viewing containers’ logs.

 ```bash
 ## Install Portainer